 “All the nations will be gathered before him, and he will separate the people one from another as a shepherd separates the sheep from the goats.
 He will put the sheep on his right.” —Matthew 25:32–33, NIV

 One way you can show the love of God to the thirsty, the hungry and the stranger is by sponsoring a child with Compassion.
-Your sponsorship will provide a vulnerable child in extreme poverty with education, health care and the love of a local church.
+Your sponsorship will provide a vulnerable child living in poverty with education, health care and the love of a local church.

 A David Psalm